Table of Contents

 Pathologic Changes in the Liver

 During the early stages of the disease, these inclusions are mostly found in the periportal liver cells, as disease progression tends to move in a peripheral to central direction.
 The presence of these inclusions in the hepatocytes does not, however, correlate with the severity of the disease in all cases.

 In samples taken from neonates and infants with the PiZZ variant, changes in the hepatocyte may vary.
 Especially in very early cases, PiZZ alpha-1 antitrypsin deficiency may present with hepatitis, accompanied by cholestasis and fibrosis.
-Some infants may show the only steatosis.
+Some infants may only exhibit steatosis.

 Differential Diagnosis and Diagnostic Investigation

-In all cases where there are signs and symptoms of abnormal liver functioning such as elevated transaminases and prolonged clotting and bleeding times, alpha 1 antitrypsin deficiency should always be considered.
-Differential diagnoses may vary among different ages.
+In all cases in which the signs and symptoms of abnormal liver functioning occur, such as elevated transaminases and prolonged clotting and bleeding times, alpha-1 antitrypsin deficiency should be considered.
+Differential diagnoses may vary depending on the patient’s age (see table below).

-Being an acute phase reactant, alpha 1 antitrypsin may also be elevated in the presence of inflammatory processes.
+As an acute phase reactant, alpha-1 antitrypsin may also be elevated in the presence of inflammatory processes.
 This means that an elevated serum measurement should not be used as the sole basis for the exclusion of alpha-1 antitrypsin deficiency.

-Although not necessary, a liver biopsy can help in determining the extent of liver damage and the presence of hepatocellular carcinoma.
+Although not indicated, a liver biopsy can help determine the extent of liver damage and the presence of hepatocellular carcinoma.
 The presence of PAS-positive and diastase-resistant inclusions is diagnostic of the disease.

 Treatment and Prevention

 Oxidative stress to the hepatocytes and bile stasis can be prevented by administering vitamin E and ursodeoxycholic acid, respectively.
 However, studies have shown that these two treatments do not exhibit efficacy for their indications.
 Other treatments such as gene therapy and the use of pharmacologic chaperones are also being developed.

-Health education plays an important part in the treatment regimen for alpha 1 antitrypsin deficiency.
+Health education plays an important role in the treatment regimen for alpha-1 antitrypsin deficiency.
 It should be emphasized to patients with the disease that smoking will aggravate their condition and can cause fatal consequences.
 Vaccination against influenza, pneumococcus, and hepatitis A and B are also indicated to reduce the progression of disease.